mainkoon81/Study-02-AB-Testing/README.md

 #### 3> Goodness of fit
  - Use when you have a single **categorical** sample from a population.
 It is used to determine whether sample data are consistent with a hypothesized distribution(**proportion distribution**), i.e to test the hypothesis H0 that a set of observations is consistent with a given **probability** distribution.`Does this sample come from this distribution?` Yeah, it claims about population proportion.
 It's a **Non-parametric** test.
    - `sample size` in each level of the category > `5`
-   - so..each category takes up some proportion area on the pdf chart...
+   - so..each category takes up some proportion area on the distribution(pdf) chart..and data point on x-axis belong to each category..
    - `H0: The data are consistent with a specified distribution.`
    <img src="https://user-images.githubusercontent.com/31917400/47964916-16cb1b00-e038-11e8-893f-805af7da9452.jpg" />